Friday, May 16, 2025

 - JDK holds files needed for JDK upgrades.

-From Doc ID 3061170.1, Go to Table 3: Security Patches for Technology Stack Components With a New Patch in This CPU.
+Since Java 7 is officially out of Oracle support, we have to follow Oracle EBS CPU documents (such as Doc ID 3061170.1) & go to Table 3: Security Patches for Technology Stack Components With a New Patch in This CPU.
+Then, get a link to Oracle Java SE:

 p37308812_170_451_Linux-x86-64.zip